dolthub/docs/content/reference/sql/server/replication.md

 USE `mydb/feature-branch`
 ```

-In either case, a read replica will pull the indicated branch from
-the remote middleman.
-If the branch is not on the replica, a new remote
-tracking branch, head branch, and working set will be created.
+In either case, a read replica will pull the indicated branch from the remote middleman.
+If the branch is not on the replica, a new remote tracking branch, head branch, and working set will be created.

-Read more about different head settings [here](./branches.md).

-### Quiet Warnings

-Set `sqlserver.global.dolt_skip_replication_errors = true` to print warnings
-rather than error if replication is misconfigured.

 ## Failover